mmalarski/MatrixCalculation/readme.md

 ### Disclaimer
 This is a simple project to learn some matrix calculations in the meantime of studying for the exam.
-The purpose of it was to endure my calculations on paper were correct.
-At that time the best option seemed to be implementing the equations in the code.
+The purpose of it was to ensure my calculations on paper were correct.
+At that time implementing the equations in code seemed to be the best option.

 ### Screenshots
 ![Screenshot of the first prompts that are visible after program execution](visualisation1.png)